hawthorne-abendsen/contract-build-workflow/README.md

 ### Prerequisites

-- Create a GiHhub Actions workflow file `.github/workflows/release.yml` in your repository.
+- Create a GitHub Actions workflow file `.github/workflows/release.yml` in your repository.
 - Decide how the compliation workflow will be triggered.
 The recommended way is to configure workflow activation on git tag creation.
 This should simplify versioning and ensure unique release names.

 ### Workflow inputs and secrets